Our first WCAT 2022 ambassador introduction is 10 month old Jude Woods. Jude’s mum tells us more.

 You can follow Pippa on her Social Media using the following links:

-His siblings adore him and he has added so much to their lives – they have learnt lots of things not taught in a classroom.
-I honestly believe they grow with more empathy, compassion, understanding and kindness and what world doesn’t need that.
+His siblings adore him and he has added so much to their lives.
+From him they have learned things not taught in the classroom.
+They will grow with empathy, compassion, understanding and kindness and is what the world needs more of.

 You can follow Carlson on his Social Media by using the following links: